-More than 202,000 Alabama residents, or just over 30% of Medicare beneficiaries in the state, are enrolled in Medicare Supplement Insurance.
-Also known as Medigap, this optional health insurance policy is sold by private insurers and available to those who have Original Medicare Part A and Part B.
+More than a third (34%) of Original Medicare beneficiaries in Alabama are enrolled in Medicare Supplement Insurance.1 Also known as Medigap, this type of optional health insurance policy is sold by private insurers and available to those who have Original Medicare (Part A and Part B).

 Original Medicare helps pay for medically necessary services such as hospital stays, treatment for illnesses, diagnostic tests and physician services.
 Some of the remaining costs — such as premiums, deductibles and copays — can be covered through a Medigap plan.